 On each match page (and in the match comparator), a set of statistic bars displays each team's performance for the key metrics.
 The fill of each bar does not represent the raw value — it represents the percentile of that performance relative to a reference scope and period chosen by the user: the competition only, all competitions, the last 365 days, or the full historical dataset.

-Crucially, these percentiles are computed up to the date of the match using only data available at that point in time.
-This means two matches from the same competition with identical raw statistics can show different percentile fills if they happened at different moments in the season — because the pool of comparison matches grows as the season progresses.
-This is an intentional design choice: it ensures percentiles are always fair and historically grounded.
+Crucially, these percentiles enforce strict causality to prevent future data leakage.
+They are computed up to the exact date of the match using only data available at that precise moment in time.
+This means two matches from the same competition with identical raw statistics can show different percentile fills if they happened at different moments in the season.
+This intentional design guarantees that all evaluations remain historically authentic and contextually fair.

 This also explains why the nearest neighbors of a match can appear to have different statistics, whether in raw values or in percentile bars.
 The neighbor search operates on the transformed feature space (differences, rates, sums — scaled and weighted) rather than on raw counts.
 Two matches with different absolute shot tallies can be very close neighbors if their rates and differences are similar.